regalk13/chat-app-django/README.md

 # Requirements

-Basic python knowledge and the pip requirements for this proyect:
+Basic python knowledge and the pip requirements for this project:
 ```
 pip install -r requirements.txt
 ```